World Cup 2026 Stadiums

 Seattle Stadium Location

-Seattle Stadium is straightforward to understand on a map, yet the real matchday experience depends on the final approach to the ground.
+Seattle Stadium is straightforward to place on a map, yet the real matchday experience depends on the final approach to the ground.
 Major tournament venues create wider security perimeters, heavier transport surges, and longer exit waves than a normal domestic fixture.
 Fans who build time into that last stretch usually protect the whole day.

 Location Basics